xenatisch/python4converts/Getting Started.md

 If, and only if, you do not know the number of arguments or keyword arguments that the user will be passing, you should use `*args` and `**kwargs`; for instance:

-When calculating the sum of the all arguments passed.
+when calculating the sum of the all arguments passed:

 _Good_
 ```python